 - 6. Any grievance filed without the assistance of the Union may proceed to Step 3, however, only the Union shall have the authority to authorize that a grievance proceed to arbitration.
-Such authorization must be in writing to the College.
-Nothing in this Article shall require the Union to process grievances for bargaining unit members who are not members of the Union. - 7.
+Such authorization must be in writing to the College. - 7.
 Bargaining unit members, including Union representatives and officers, shall not permit the investigation or processing of grievances to interfere with their normal work responsibilities.
 Time spent in such activities shall be outside regular working hours and shall not be counted as time worked. - 8.
-The College and the Union (or a grievant who is not a member of the Union but who is allowed by the Union to proceed to arbitration) shall mutually agree in writing as to the statement of the grievance to be arbitrated prior to the arbitration hearing and the arbitrator, thereafter, shall confine his/her decision to the particular grievance thus specified.
+The College and the Union shall mutually agree in writing as to the statement of the grievance to be arbitrated prior to the arbitration hearing and the arbitrator, thereafter, shall confine his/her decision to the particular grievance thus specified.
 In the event the parties fail to agree on the statement of the grievance to be submitted to the arbitrator, the arbitrator will confine his/her consideration and determination to the written statement of the grievance presented in Step 1 of the grievance procedure.
 The arbitrator shall have no authority to change, amend, add to, subtract from, or otherwise alter or supplement this Agreement or any part thereof or amendment thereto.
 The arbitrator shall have no authority to consider or rule upon any matter which is stated in this Agreement not to be subject to arbitration or which is not a grievance as defined in this Agreement; nor shall this Agreement be construed by the arbitrator to supersede applicable state and federal laws.
 The arbitrator shall have no power to change any policy or rule of the College. - 9.
 The arbitrator may not issue declaratory opinions and shall confine himself/herself exclusively to the question which is presented to him/her, which question must be actual and existing.
 The arbitrator's decision shall be confined solely to the application and/or interpretation of this Agreement and its referenced documents and the precise issue(s) submitted for arbitration.
 The arbitrator shall refrain from issuing any statements of opinion or conclusions not essential to the determination of the issues submitted.
 The standard of proof in all cases will be by a preponderance of the evidence. - 10.
-An arbitrator's award may or may not be retroactive as the equities of each case may demand - 11.
+An arbitrator's award may or may not be retroactive as the equities of each case may demand. - 11.
 Issues of arbitrability shall be bifurcated from the substantive issue(s) and, whenever possible, determined by means of a hearing conducted by conference call.
 The arbitrator shall have ten (10) working days from the hearing to render a decision on arbitrability.
 If the issue is judged to be arbitrable, an arbitrator shall then be selected to hear the substantive issue(s).
 By mutual consent of the College and the Union, the same arbitrator may preside over both the issue of arbitrability and the substantive issue(s). - 12.
 Each party shall bear the expense of its own witnesses and of its own representatives for purposes of the arbitration hearing.
 The impartial arbitrator's fee and related expense and